action #76747

 I think I can write up some opencv POC over the weekend and provide some test cases.

-Updated by coolo about 3 years ago
+Updated by coolo over 3 years ago

 That means duplicating the template matching for every excluded region per needle.
 E_full-E_area might be cheap (in comparision), but calculating E_erea is not.
 And if I imagine that this becomes popular, we will get even more of "why is needle matching so slow?